-- It makes the skin more compact, elastic pink, and with a young and healthy appearance.
+- It makes the skin more compact, and elastic and gives it a healthy appearance.

 The first time I did it, at about 30, I was blown away.
-My skin was smooth, pink and firm like that of a newborn and I finally had a healthy complexion, without specks or blemishes.
+My skin was smooth, pink and firm like that of a newborn and I finally had a healthy complexion.

-For skin with more problems such as deep scars or more mature with loss of tone and wrinkles, it is recommended to perform a series of at least 4/6 TCA peels.
+For more mature skin with deeper wrinkles or deep scars, it is ideal to perform a series of at least 4/6 TCA peels.
 For remarkable results, space them at least one month from each other.

 Suppose you force this timeline in the hope of getting better results.
-In that case, you do nothing but create stress on the skin that doesn’t have time to heal, with possible side effects such as scars, spots, rashes that do not resolve, and other problems requiring medical intervention.
+In that case, you do nothing but stress the skin that doesn’t have time to heal, with possible side effects such as scars, spots, and other problems requiring medical attention.

 So rule number one of TCA peel: NEVER do them too close together!